Chicago Rockford International Airport: Runways and tarmac

-The airport is in a foreign-trade zone.
 As runway 7/25 is 10000 ft long, a variety of large aircraft can land at RFD; the largest aircraft that has landed at RFD is the Antonov An-124 Ruslan.
 In addition to the passenger terminal, the airport is home to three cargo ramps.

-Next to the main terminal ramp, the 50-acre north cargo ramp is home to the Rockford Regional Air Hub of UPS Airlines that was constructed in 1994.
-The largest ramp at the airport, it has parking spaces for up to 40 jet aircraft.

 Between the two runways, the smaller south ramp is home to one of two FBOs at the airport.
 In 2015, the former BAX Global (through Air Transport International/ATI) and DHL Express (ABX Air) cargo facilities were demolished to begin construction on a 200,000 square foot MRO facility owned and operated by AAR Corporation, which was opened in 2016.